Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

-\begin{ddd} A geometric family $\cE$ together with a taming will be denoted by $\cE_t$ and called a tamed geometric family. \end{ddd} Let $\cE_t$ be a taming of the geometric family $\cE$ by the family $(Q_b)_{b\in B}$. \begin{ddd} The opposite tamed family $\cE_t^{op}$ is given by the taming $-Q\in \Gamma(B,B(H(\cE)))$ of $\cE^{op}$. \end{ddd} Note that the bundle of Hilbert spaces $H(\cE)\to B$ and $H(\cE^{op})\to B$ associated to $\cE$ and $\cE^{op}$ are canonically isomorphic (up to reversing the grading in the even case) so that this formula makes sense.
+\begin{ddd} A geometric family $\cE$ together with a taming will be denoted by $\cE_t$ and called a tamed geometric family. \end{ddd} Let $\cE_t$ be a taming of the geometric family $\cE$ by the family $(Q_b)_{b\in B}$. \begin{ddd} The opposite tamed family $\cE_t^{op}$ is given by the taming $-Q\in \Gamma(B,B(H(\cE)))$ of $\cE^{op}$. \end{ddd} Note that the bundles of Hilbert spaces $H(\cE)\to B$ and $H(\cE^{op})\to B$ associated to $\cE$ and $\cE^{op}$ are canonically isomorphic (up to reversing the grading in the even case) so that this formula makes sense.

 The local index form $\Omega(\cE)\in \Omega(LB)$ is a closed differential form canonically assciated to a geometric family.
 It represents the Chern character of the index of $\cE$.
+To define and to analyze it, we use superconnections and the other tools of local index theory.
 Let $A_t(\cE)$ denote the family of rescaled Bismut superconnections on $H(\cE)\to B$.
 We define $H(\cE)_L\to LB$ as the pull-back

 Let $A_t(\cE)_L$ denote the pull-back of the superconnection.
 As explained in \ref{z23r23r32r} the bundle $H(\cE)_L$ comes with a canonical automorphism $\rho_{H(\cE)_L}$.
 For $t>0$ the form